jaywengrow/tuvi/README.md

 Some steps, instead of having answers, can simply end the program using the `stop` keyword.

-Finally, after all the steps have been declared (but still within the class), use the `run` keyword to run the program.
+Finally, after all the steps have been declared (but still within the class), the `run` keyword actually runs the steps.

+You can run this file like any other Ruby file, using `ruby filename.rb`.

 ## Contributing